Stock Kits

 When a stock kit is disassembled, the costs of its stock components, which are returned to inventory, are calculated depending on the valuation method of the components as follows:

-• Average: The cost of the component is calculated based on the setting of the Avg.
-Default Returns Cost box on the Warehouses (IN204000) form.
+• Average: The cost of the component is calculated based on the setting of the Average Default Cost box on the Warehouses (IN204000) form.
 By default, this setting is the average cost of the item at the warehouse.
 You can also select the last cost as the value of this box.

-• FIFO: The cost of the component is calculated based on the setting of the FIFO Default Returns Cost box on the Warehouses form.
+• FIFO: The cost of the component is calculated based on the setting of the FIFO Default Cost box on the Warehouses form.
 By default, this setting is the average cost of the item at the warehouse.
 You can also select the last cost as the value of this box.

 • Specific: The cost of the component is the average cost of the item at the warehouse.
 If there is no average cost of the item at the warehouse, the last cost of the item at the warehouse is used.